-What it is: Our friends at Wikipedia have this to say, “Bhante Henepola Gunaratana is a Sri Lankan Buddhist monk … [He was] born December 7, 1927 in Sri Lanka.
+What it is: Wikipedia has this to say, “Bhante Henepola Gunaratana is a Sri Lankan Buddhist monk … [He was] born December 7, 1927 in Sri Lanka.
 He was ordained as a monk at the age of twelve, and … came to the United States at the invitation of the Sasana Sevaka Society in 1968 … He is the author of the considerably influential work Mindfulness in Plain English.”

 The book is a staple of the American “Vipassana”, or mindfulness meditation, scene.
-As an act of “dana” (Buddhist generosity) by its author, It is available for free at a number of places on the web – use your Google-fu to find it.
+And while you can of course buy a paper copy, as an act of “dana” (Buddhist generosity) by its author, it is available for free at a number of places on the web – you can use your Google-fu to find it.

 Anecdote: It is my experience that Bhante Gee (as he is known)’s other books are not quite as piercingly clear and smooth as this book is, and his live lectures can get sludgy and esoteric.
-Relevant here are the rumors that MiPE was ghost-co-written with an American professional writer.
+Relevant here is that MiPE was ghost-co-written with an American professional writer.

 Potential Turn-Offs: Don’t read this book if … ummmm …. if you don’t like being happy?
 Honestly, I can’t really think of any negatives to it.
 This book rökkz harder than John Bonham flying a nitro-fueled Joint Strike Fighter that’s really Optimus Prime.